CBIIT/ccdi-federation-api-deployments/terraform/README.md

 # To-Do:
-1. S3 bucket for kinesis delivery failure logs
+1. Get SumoLogic keys for the tfvars.

 # REVIEW OUTCOMES